dave-beings/beings-marketing/content/website/markdown/pages/2025-05-07-how-a-global-tech-company-reimagined-ux-research-with-cloudlab-by-beings.md

 ###### Case Study

-# Rebuilding UX Research for a Distributed World
+# Co-Intelligence in Action: Rebuilding UX Research for a Distributed World

-##### How a global tech company saved $28M and unlocked scalable, secure, anywhere research with CloudLab by Beings.
+##### How a global tech company saved $28M and transformed their research capabilities through true co-intelligence partnership with Beings.

 [Try for free](https://app.beings.com) ![](images/Group-334-3.png)